Information Security and Assurance Policy

 VI.
 Information Security Practices

-Every staff and faculty member is responsible for completing the University’s mandatory online Privacy and Information Security Training
+Every staff and faculty member is responsible for completing the University’s mandatory online Privacy and Information Security Training.

-and anyone accessing University Systems, are responsible for adhering to the University information security requirements, including but not limited to the following:
+All members of the University community, and anyone accessing University Systems, are responsible for adhering to the University information security requirements, including but not limited to the following:

 A. Protect System and Network Access

-1. Know and follow the requirements in the University’s Acceptable Use Policy
+1. Know and follow the requirements in the University’s Acceptable Use Policy.

 2. Do not use University systems in a way that negatively impacts the functioning or availability of those systems.